wgonz94/Group-Project/README.md

 -Lyrics preview for top song
 -Top Youtube Videos

-Technologies Used -
+## Technologies
-Bootstrap
+-Bootstrap
-HTML
+-HTML
-CSS
+-CSS
-Javascript
+-Javascript/jQuery
-Ajax API calls
+-Ajax API calls

-jQuery
+## Role

-I personally worked on the Backend/API team accessing Youtube & Deezer content, and also assisted with the APIs for the concert and lyric data.
+-I was a part of the Backend/API team accessing the APIs for the concert informtion and lyric data (preview).